 Providers of on-the-job training will not be subject to the eligible provider requirements.
-However, one-stop operators in a local area must collect performance information on providers of on-the-job training.
+[WIA Section 122(h)(1)] However, American Job Centers in a local area must collect performance information on providers of on-the-job training.
 At a minimum, this performance information should include:

-- Data on placement of trainee at end of the contract; - 6-month employment retention rate; - Rate of successful completion of On-the-Jon Training; and - Average Wage of OJT Training Recipients and Wage after his/her training ends (increase of decrease).
+- Data on placement of trainee at end of the contract - Six-month employment retention rate - Rate of successful completion of On-the-Job Training - Average Wage of OJT Training Recipients and Wage after his/her training ends (increase or decrease)

-The one-stop operator will determine whether providers meet acceptable performance levels for the above criteria.
+The American Job Center will determine whether providers meet acceptable performance levels for the above criteria.
 If a provider meets the performance criteria, it is considered an eligible provider of training services.
-The one-stop operator will include the provider on the list of eligible providers, with accompanying performance information, and disseminate this information through the One-Stop delivery system.
+The American Job Center will include the provider on the list of eligible providers, with accompanying performance information, and disseminate this information through the American Job Center delivery system.